graphsense/graphsense-dashboard/README.md

 Static pages are not generated in development mode.
 The reason is that Webpack's development server does not work well with the static-site-generator plugin.

+First, make sure `DEV_REST_ENDPOINT` in `webpack.config.js` points to a [graphsense-REST][graphsense-rest] service.
+This is needed to fetch cryptocurrency statistics at build time.

-To generate static pages, run the following command:
+Then, to generate static pages, run the following command:

     npm run official